What are the French citizenship by marriage requirements in 2026?

 Step-by-Step Guide to the Application

-- Gather All Required Documents
+Gather All Required Documents

-- Proof of integration into French society
+- Proof of French nationality of the spouse

-- Submit Your Application
+Submit Your Application

 Applying for a French Passport After Naturalization